 ICE has very few limits to what they cannot do in a ruse.
-ICE cannot engage in a ruse that would pose immediate danger (for example, pretending that there is a gas leak and that everyone needs to evacuate a building) or hire non-ICE personnel to take part in a ruse.
+ICE cannot engage in a ruse where they suggest that the person needs to comply with a request because they are in immediate danger (for example, pretending that there is a gas leak and that everyone needs to evacuate a building) or enlist non-ICE personnel to take part in a ruse.
 They are not allowed to use the name of a local or state agency without getting permission from them or at least informing them beforehand.

 ICE adapts and develops its tactics over time.
 They may shift their tactics to begin using lies and ruses that aren’t covered here.

 Some examples of raids reported to our ICEwatch map:

 Six ICE agents came to RD’s home at 5:30am in the Bronx.
 His wife answered the door, and the agents, who did not identify themselves as ICE, asked for RD.
 She told the agents that he was not home.
 One of the agents then told her his name was “Detective Chad” from Manhattan, that he was investigating an open criminal case, and left his card before leaving.
 After RD’s wife shared what happened with him, RD called the agent, believing that he was from NYPD, and told him he would come to the precinct to talk to him.
 Over the phone, the agent explained he would rather come to RD.
 They arranged a time for the agent to come to RD’s home to speak with him.
 Once the ICE agents showed up, they arrested RD and only then identified themselves as ICE.